grafana/grafana/docs/sources/panels/visualizations/state-timeline.md

 ## Legend options

-When the legend is enabled it can can show either the value mappings or the threshold brackets.
-To show the value mappings in the legend it's important that the `Color scheme` option under [Standard options]({{< relref "../standard-options.md" >}}) is set to `Single color` or `Classic palette`.
+When the legend option is enabled it can show either the value mappings or the threshold brackets.
+To show the value mappings in the legend, it's important that the `Color scheme` option under [Standard options]({{< relref "../standard-options.md" >}}) is set to `Single color` or `Classic palette`.
 To see the threshold brackets in the legend set the `Color scheme` to `From thresholds`.